The Omarchy Manual DHH

 Updates

 Omarchy is intended as a starting point for you to build your own ideal environment, so many of the config files are generated directly, and you're invited to tweak them.
-But there are also pointers into Omarchy's defaults that you can update from time to time to get the latest with omarchy-update.
+But there are also pointers into Omarchy's defaults that you can update from time to time to get the latest through Update > Omarchy in the Omarchy menu (Super + Alt + Space).

 This basically just pulls the latest from the git checkout of Omarchy that lives in ~/.local/share/omarchy, but if there are major updates in the future, it'll also do a migration from where you are to the latest.
 And finally, it'll update all system packages using yay -Syu (which you can also just run on its own).